 All children in America should have a safe start in a permanent nurturing family and community with access to services that help strengthen families and avoid crises.

-We work to expand prevention and specialized treatment services for children and families to help prevent crises that often lead children to the child welfare system; help ensure quality care for children in foster care and connect these children to caring permanent birth, kin or adoptive families; develop a quality child welfare workforce; and increase accountability.
+We work to expand programs that provide resources and services families need to remain strong and stable to help prevent crises that often lead to child maltreatment and involvement with the child welfare system; help ensure children in foster care receive quality care and are connected to caring permanent birth, kin, or adoptive families; promote racial justice within the child welfare system; develop a quality child welfare workforce; and increase accountability.
 To strengthen families and keep children safe, we must:

-- Align Federal Child Welfare Funding to Improve Outcomes for Vulnerable Children: CDF has long been working to better align federal child welfare funding with positive outcomes for vulnerable children and families.
-Most recently, we’ve focused on implementing the new Family First Prevention Services Act, which incorporates many of our principles for child welfare reform, including enhanced access to prevention and specialized treatment services to help keep children safely with their families and avoid the traumatic experience of entering foster care, and ensuring children who do need foster care are placed in the most family-like setting appropriate to their needs.
+- Align Federal Child Welfare Funding to Prevent Maltreatment and Keep Families Together: CDF has worked for decades to better align federal child welfare funding with positive outcomes for vulnerable children and families.
+Through work on the Child Abuse Prevention and Treatment Act and the MaryLee Allen Promoting Safe and Stable Families Program (named for CDF’s late Policy Director who led the child welfare reform community for more than 40 years), CDF has pushed for greater investments in upstream efforts to prevent child abuse and neglect.
+Recently, we’ve focused on implementing the new Family First Prevention Services Act, which incorporates many of our principles for child welfare reform, including enhanced access to prevention and specialized treatment services to help keep children safely with their families and avoid the traumatic experience of entering foster care.

-- Support Children and Relatives in Kinship Families: Many children are living in “kinship families” and “GrandFamilies”–families where a child is raised by grandparents or other relatives when their parents are unable to do so.
+- Support Children and Relatives in Kinship Families: When children cannot stay safely with their parents, it is most often in their best interest to live in “kinship families”—families where a child is raised by grandparents, other relatives, or close family friends.
 Sometimes a child is formally removed from his parents’ care by state and placed with relatives in foster care.
 In other cases, children live with relatives informally without the involvement of child welfare agencies, or children may be “diverted” to relatives by the courts.
-We are working to ensure the needs of these kinship families are met so the children are safe, healthy, in loving families and reaching their full potential.
+We have long worked to ensure that kinship families receive the support they need to make sure children are safe, healthy, in loving families, and reaching their full potential.